📢 E-Invoicing Starting July 2026 — All B2B and B2G transactions must comply with the new regulations.

 Conclusion

-Predicting future inflation rates precisely is impossible, but analysts expect continued transport and import deflation could hold overall Dubai consumer inflation around 2.8% in 2025 – a welcome slowing pace.
+Predicting future inflation rates precisely is impossible, but analysts expect continued transport and import deflation could hold overall Dubai consumer inflation around 1.6% to 1.8% in 2026, a welcome environment of price stability.
 Still, unrelenting housing inflation remains a lingering economic hardship for many families and businesses to grapple with in the years ahead.

 Frequently Asked Questions